AHDB Recommended List varieties face stricter requirements

 See also: Cereals 2024: After 80 years, where next for Recommended List?

-Until this autumn, it was possible for very high-yielding varieties (at least 2% higher than the yield target) to receive an automatic recommendation, if minimum standards for disease and agronomic features (such as lodging) and end-use market specifications were met.
+Until this autumn, it was possible for very high-yielding varieties (at least 2 percentage points higher than the yield target) to receive an automatic recommendation, if minimum standards for disease and agronomic features (such as lodging) and end-use market specifications were met.

-The latest change mostly refers to how the question is answered.
+The latest change mostly refers to how that question is answered.

 Disease updates

-“This year, new target specifications have been introduced for mildew and brown rust in winter wheat and all winter barley and oat diseases,” explains senior manager for the RL, Paul Gosling.
+“This year, new target specifications have been introduced for mildew and brown rust in winter wheat and all winter barley and oat diseases,” explains Paul Gosling, senior manager for the RL.

 “We also increased the importance of fungicide-untreated yield in wheat and barley, and mildew and crown rust in oats – all from medium to high,” he says.

-If a variety fails to meet any of the targets, it will need to demonstrate that it has a strong balance of features (compared to established varieties) for it to gain recommendation.
+If a variety fails to meet any of the targets, it will need to demonstrate that it has a strong balance of features (compared with established varieties) for it to gain recommendation.

-“Put simply, it needs to offer something different that outweighs any weaknesses in important characteristics.
+“Put simply, it needs to offer something different that outweighs any weaknesses in important characteristics,” he says.

 “This approach isn’t a radical departure, but it is a further step in a direction we have been moving towards for some years.”